EdgeApp/airbitz-core/style.md

 so things should be spelled with their full names, such as `std::string`.

 Functions and variables should use the camelCase convention.
+Acronyms should be capitalized as normal words, like `getUrl` or `pinLogin`.

 Old C variable names tend to include prefixes, such as `paszWalletNames`.
 These prefixes should not appear in C++ code, since the type system is much stronger.